demisto/content-docs/docs/indicators/relationships.md

 ```
    - When setting the name of the relationship, make sure to choose a value that appears in the the predefined list of [relationships](https://xsoar.pan.dev/docs/reference/api/common-server-python#relationships.)

-   - For more information about creating a relationship entity, visit the [EntityRelationship](https://xsoar.pan.dev/docs/reference/api/common-server-python#entityrelationship).
+   - For more information about creating a relationship entity, visit [EntityRelationship](https://xsoar.pan.dev/docs/reference/api/common-server-python#entityrelationship).

 2. Use the Common object when creating the indicator and in the relationships key set the list of *EntityRelationship* objects.
 3. Use CommandResults, set the relationships key to the list of *EntityRelationship* objects.